Ambulance Deep Cleaning Service

 - Use of state-of-the-art cleaning equipment

-- Cleaning and prevention of bacteria and viruses inculuding MRSA, E-COLI, HEP A, HEP B, HEP C, SALMONELLA, LISTERIA & PSE
+- Cleaning and prevention of bacteria and viruses including COVID 19, MRSA, E-COLI, HEP A, HEP B, HEP C, SALMONELLA, LISTERIA & PSE

-- Provision of qualified team of accredited, experienced tec¬hnicians
+- Provision of a qualified team of accredited, experienced tec¬hnicians

 6-week periodical microbial deep clean and sterilisation

-- Microbial fogging appllication, ATP microbiological testing machine and swabs are used to test a satisfactory result.
+- Microbial fogging application, ATP microbiological testing machine, and swabs are used to test a satisfactory result.

 - While many methods exist for evaluating cleanliness, ATP bioluminescence is the only scientific measurement and still delivers speedy results

 Other Emergency Cleaning Services